We performed a comparison between Amazon AWS and IBM Cloud Private based on real PeerSpot user reviews.

 "Auto-scaling and managing pod scaling in the microservices architecture, a core feature of IBM Cloud Private, can pose challenges, especially when dealing with larger volumes of traffic."

 Amazon AWS is ranked 2nd in PaaS Clouds with 250 reviews while IBM Cloud Private is ranked 18th in PaaS Clouds with 5 reviews.
 Amazon AWS is rated 8.4, while IBM Cloud Private is rated 6.8.
 The top reviewer of Amazon AWS writes "Reliable with good security but is difficult to set up".
 On the other hand, the top reviewer of IBM Cloud Private writes "Reliable platform with significant challenges related to performance capabilities when subjected to high traffic loads".
-Amazon AWS is most compared with Linode, OpenShift, Microsoft Azure, SAP Cloud Platform and Oracle Cloud Infrastructure (OCI), whereas IBM Cloud Private is most compared with OpenShift, Google App Engine and Pivotal Cloud Foundry.
+Amazon AWS is most compared with Linode, Microsoft Azure, Red Hat OpenShift, SAP Cloud Platform and Oracle Cloud Infrastructure (OCI), whereas IBM Cloud Private is most compared with Red Hat OpenShift, Google App Engine and Pivotal Cloud Foundry.
 See our Amazon AWS vs. IBM Cloud Private report.

 See our list of best PaaS Clouds vendors.